GetPsyched/printer/README.md

 This project isn't meant to be used out of the box; instead, this project provides an infrastructure for compiling custom data and pre-defined presets into HTML/PDF conveniently.
 The idea is that you define the presets and data formats and utilise the conversion structure provided by this project.

-## Developing your own presets

-So, here's what you need to know to develop your own presets:

-- The directory where you will be creating your preset(s) is `src/<preset>`.
-- Within this directory, you must create a `page.svelte` file.
-This is the entry point of your preset.
-From here, you can either expand to multiple `.svelte` files via imports or stick to one, it's up to you.
-  - For importing the data into your `page.svelte` file, export a variable named `data` (see other presets for reference)
-  - If you want to use TailwindCSS for styling, please see how to enable compiling TailwindCSS [below](#usage).
-- Once you've created your preset, you have 2 options to feed it data.

-  1. Using the CLI
-  2. By running the server and calling the relevant API endpoints.

-  I recommend that you use option 1 for non-automated use cases, and option 2 for automated ones.

-See [Usage](#usage) for details on setting up the project and other details.

 ## Usage

 1. Clone this repository.